TobiasPSP/doneland_sources/Components/Power/README.md

 > **Check Out Power Devices: Regulators, Batteries, BMS**

-Electronics of any kind are driven by *electrical power*, so this section is all about *feeding power to your devices*.
+Electronics of any kind are driven by *electrical power*, and this section is all about *feeding power to your devices*.

 This includes *voltage* and *current regulators* that you can use for your devices to provide a stable and safe *voltage* (or *current*).